 - we make your contact details available to others working on behalf of the Diocese in the Diocesan Directory which is either printed or made available online

-- where they are relevant to our mission, or where you consent to provide them to us, we may process demographic information such as gender, age, date of birth, marital status, nationality, education/work histories, academic/professional qualifications, hobbies, family composition, and dependants
+- where they are relevant to our mission, or where you consent to provide them, we may process demographic information such as gender, age, date of birth, marital status, nationality, education/work histories, academic/professional qualifications, hobbies, family composition and dependants

-- where required as part of our safeguarding procedures (including due diligence a Disclosure Barring Service (DBS) checks and complaints handling) in accordance with our safeguarding policy A Safe Church
+- where required as part of our safeguarding procedures (including due diligence and Disclosure Barring Service (DBS) checks and complaints handling), we will process data in accordance with our safeguarding policy as laid out in A Safe Church

 Where you make donations or pay for activities such as use of Diocesan premises:

-- financial identifiers such as bank account numbers, payment card numbers, payment/transaction identifiers, policy numbers, and claim numbers
+- we process financial identifiers such as bank account numbers, payment card numbers, payment/transaction identifiers, policy numbers and claim numbers

-- to maintain our own accounts and records including the processing of donations and Gift Aid applications as required.
+- we process your data in order to maintain our own accounts and records, including the processing of donations and Gift Aid applications as required.

 Where you apply for a role or where you follow a Diocesan discernment process to assess your suitability to be put forward for a role we process application forms, interview notes and references.

-As a member of licensed clergy, role holder or person working under contract for the Diocese (e.g. DBF employee) we may process additional data related to your employment and benefits including expenses, housing and pensions.
+As a member of licensed clergy, role holder or person working under contract for the Diocese (for example, DBF employee) we may process additional data related to your employment and benefits including expenses, housing and pensions.